As Iraq backslides on gender equality, where are its women MPs?

 The Iraqi parliament has the biggest number of women MPs since 2003 and yet this has not helped women’s rights at all.

-In early August, the Iraqi Culture and Media Commission issued a directive banning the use of the term “gender” in all public communications.
+In early August, the Iraqi Communications and Media Commission issued a directive banning the use of the term “gender” in all public communications.
 It also recommended the replacement of the word “homosexuality” with “sexual deviance”.

 The decision came on the back of an organised disinformation campaign in Iraqi media outlets largely owned or controlled by the dominant post-2003 political parties.
 The campaign linked the use of the term “gender” in Iraq with the “proliferation” of homosexuality, the “promotion” of transgender identities, “moral decay” and the violation of religious and national values.

-Note: Editor’s note: A previous version of this piece incorrectly referred to the Communications and Media Commission of Iraq as the Culture and Media Commission of Iraq.